plone/training/solr/setup.rst

 This can be activated by setting the Flag **Asynchronous indexing** in the Solr control panel to :guilabel:`ON`.
 This behavior is the most efficient in terms of Zope response time.

-Since it is fire and forget the consistency could be harmed in interim.
+Since it is fire and forget the consistency could be harmed in the interim.
 It is advisable to do a sync or full-index from time to time if you work with this strategy.

 Additional information can be found in the Solr documentation: